 Today, the Garden Island holds a significant role in the operations of the Fleet Base East of the Royal Australian Navy.
 Inside the island, there’s an active dockyard – which includes the Captain Cook Graving Dock, a naval heritage museum and an outdoor heritage precinct.
 The latter two, which are located in the Northern tip of the island are open to the public for visiting.
 It’s an incredible attraction in the city, often underestimated, but will give you a clear picture of the naval history of the RAN.
 The Garden Island also offers a spectacular view of the city.
 If hungry, stop at the cafe in the museum to enjoy a burger and sandwich-style meal.

-Getting to Garden Island from the Macleay Hotel is not difficult.
+Getting to Garden Island from the Macleay Hotel is very easy!
 You can either walk up to the island, or take a taxi.
-Garden Island is located inside the Sydney Harbor, about 6km to the North of the hotel, and can be reached within 9 minutes via the Cross City Tunnel.
-Macleay Hotel staff will help you every way in possible in planning your tour to the Garden Island, giving directions and arranging transport.
+Garden Island is located inside the Sydney Harbor, and is around a 5 minute walk from the hotel.
+Macleay Hotel staff will help you every way in possible in planning your tour to the Garden Island, also giving directions and arranging transport.